Saket-Mungse/ai-email-assistant-backend/README.md

-# 📧 Smart AI Email Assistant
+# 📧 AI Email Writer

-A full-stack AI-powered email assistant that generates intelligent, context-aware email replies using **Google Gemini API**.
-Includes a **Chrome Extension** that integrates directly into Gmail — suggesting AI-generated responses without leaving your inbox.
+A full-stack AI-powered email assistant that generates smart, context-aware email replies with tone selection.
+Includes a **Spring Boot backend**, **React frontend**, and a **Chrome Extension** that injects an AI reply button directly inside Gmail.

 ---